-Goal 3: Ensure Equity by Focusing on Target Populations
+Goal 3: Target Populations and Ensure Equity

 The District will deepen its focus on demographics where workforce development efforts can have the largest economic impact through co-enrollment, shared resources, and co-case management.

 - Establish partnerships with the Mayor's offices to support targeted populations. - Provide targeted reemployment, training, and support services. - Advocate for affordable childcare options and improve childcare affordability and accessibility.